Most buyers assume new means better. But new construction contracts are fundamentally different from resale contracts — and not in your favor.

 New construction builders take a different approach.
 Rather than relying on state warranty law, they replace it with their own limited warranty — typically administered by a third-party warranty company.
 These builder warranties impose strict notice requirements, short claim windows, and narrow definitions of what constitutes a defect.
 Cosmetic issues may be covered for 30 days.
 Mechanical systems might be covered for one or two years.
 Structural defects — the most expensive kind — are often defined so narrowly that only the most catastrophic failures qualify.

 Some builders go further and include explicit waivers of the implied warranty of habitability in their contracts.
 The buyer signs away their statutory protections and accepts the builder's limited warranty as their sole remedy.
 In states that permit such waivers, this can leave buyers with remarkably little recourse when problems emerge after closing.
+For a comparison of warranty terms across major builders, see our builder comparison tool.

 Deposit Forfeiture: The Exit Door Is Locked